 Arguably the most unique feature about the new service is called Apple Connect.
 This is a new way for artists big and small to upload and share pretty much whatever they want.
 Everything from short behind-the-scenes video clips to pictures of half-written lyrics can be shared instantly from the artist to their fans in an Instagram-like fashion built right into the app itself.
 The best thing about it is that it is not limited to big named artists.
 Any new artist can upload and share their music, videos, and pictures through the service in order to reach new fans.

 Spotify has a similar feature in their service that enables you to follow artists and people you like as well, but they haven’t yet turned it into a fully functioning social experience.
 It mainly just shows you what the person is listening to or what playlists they have.
-On the other hand, Apple Connect seems to be an entirely new way to (dare I say it) connect with your favorite artist and I’m personally looking forward to seeing what new musicians will emerge from t
+On the other hand, Apple Connect seems to be an entirely new way to (dare I say it) connect with your favorite artist and I’m personally looking forward to seeing what new musicians will emerge from the platform.

 As is the case with most things in life, Apple Music won’t be (entirely) free.
 Though they will initially have a 3-month free trial, pricing starts at $9.99 a month which is exactly the price of a premium membership on Spotify.
 That said, they will also have a special family price that allows up to 6 people to share in the service for only $14.99 a month.